-Learn the Difference Between Compiler and Interpreter with complete explanation on both the topics.
+Learn the difference between compiler and interpreter with a complete explanation on both the topics.
 You will find the differentiation between Compiler and Interpreter in Tabular Format as well as in Points.

 The comparison between interpreter and compiler is important to understand because it helps to understand the working of a program in a better way.
 Some programming languages such as C and C++ requires only compiler whereas some such as PHP and Python requires only interpreter.
 Some programming languages such as Java, Haskell and OCaml makes use of both compiler and interpreter.

-These translating programs such as interpreter and compiler helps us to convert our high level source code (which is normally written in English language using C, C++, Java and other such programming languages) into low level language or machine code which consists of only 1 and 0 that is in binary format.
+These translating programs such as interpreter and compiler help us to convert our high-level source code (which is normally written in English language using C, C++, Java and other such programming languages) into low-level language or machine code which consists of only 1 and 0 that is in binary format.

 Difference Between Compiler and Interpreter in Points

 A compiled source code is not distributable.
-It means that it cannot run on multiple platforms which makes it less portable than an interpreter.
+It means that it cannot run on multiple platforms which make it less portable than an interpreter.

-The process of translating source code into machine code or object code is faster using compiler program as compared to an interpreter as it translates the complete source code at once.
+The process of translating source code into machine code or object code is faster with a compiler program as compared to an interpreter as it translates the complete source code at once.